A knitting pattern for a pair of fingerless mitts with a raised rib design.

 These mitts take around 2/3 of a skein of West Yorkshire Spinners Aire Valley Aran yarn to make.
 I used the colourway Rum Paradise.
 However, you can use any worsted or aran weight yarn you prefer.
 You’ll need the rest of the skein to make a gauge swatch/tension square, so it won’t go to waste. 😉

-The pattern as written provides for one size only (it should fit an average adult woman’s hands) – however, the mitts are very stretchy.
+The pattern as written provides for one size only (it should fit an average adult’s hands) – however, the mitts are very stretchy.
 Instructions are also given for adjusting the width.

 - Suggested yarn: West Yorkshire Spinners Aire Valley Aran